Pingo: Central Asia

 Areas of Central Asia are known to have pingos at the highest elevations in the world.
 For example, the Tibetan Plateau has pingos at above 4000 m in elevation due to its permanently frozen terrain.
 This environment is perfect for pingo production, and the cold, dry permafrost along with cold temperatures deters pingo collapse.

 Scandinavia

 Despite its high latitude and the occurrence of permafrost, no modern pingos are known from Scandinavia.
 Palsa mounds in Scandinavia have been mistaken for pingos.
 Some depressions found in Jutland, and some circular lakes in the Finnmarksvidda plateau may be remnants of collapsed pingos.
 The possible Jutland pingos could have developed during the Weichselian glaciation and the possible Finnmarkvidda pingos during cold periods of the last deglaciation.

+United Kingdom

+Evidence of collapsed pingos formed in the last ice age are to be found in a number of locations in the United Kingdom, notably Thompson Common near Thetford managed by the Norfolk Wildlife Trust and designated as a Site of Special Scientific Interest for its collection of approximately 400 pingo ponds.
+The Rockingham Anomaly in Elephant and Castle, London, with its well-preserved peat, has also been interpreted as a relict pingo.

 Mars

-Although no pingos have been confirmed to be located on Mars, scholars agree that there are indisputable signs of pingo-like features (PLFs).
-PLFs are periglacial features which have been discovered but are usually not classed as pingos.
-This is usually because they are not large enough to be classified as pingos, or there is not enough evidence to class them as pingos.
+Although no pingos have been confirmed to be located on Mars, there are signs of pingo-like features (PLFs).
+PLFs are periglacial features that are not classed as pingos.
+This is usually because they are not large enough or there is not enough evidence to class them as pingos.